rameel12/Entity-Extraction-Using-Syntaxnet/README.md

-# Entity Extraction Using Syntacnet
+# Entity Extraction Using Syntaxnet